pulp/pulp/docs/user-guide/deferred-download.rst

 In addition to configuring the services listed above, alternate download policies must be enabled in the Pulp server configuration.
 This is located by default in ``/etc/pulp/server.conf`` and is documented inline.
-All relevant settings are contained in the ``deferred_downloads`` section.
+All relevant settings are contained in the ``lazy`` section.

 Once the Pulp server is configured, the Apache reverse proxy, Squid, and the Pulp streamer require configuration.
 A default configuration for Apache is provided by the